heistp/l4s-tests/README.md

 Using a [real world test setup](#real-world-tests), we ran 5 minute single flow tests from the Czech Republic to Portland, varying the CCA (congestion control algorithm and Qdisc (queueing discipline).
-The access link in Czech uses a PowerBeam 5AC-400 with Ubiquiti's [airMAX AC](https://www.ui.com/airmax/airmax-ac/) technology, while in Portland, 1Gbit fiber is used.
-The only known AQM on the path was from the Qdisc on ingress in Portland, configured for each test.
+The access link in Czech uses a PowerBeam 5AC-400 with Ubiquiti's
+[airMAX AC](https://www.ui.com/airmax/airmax-ac/) technology, while in Portland, 1Gbit fiber is used.
+The only known AQM on the path was from the Qdisc under test, on ingress in Portland.

 The two tables below show the steady-state goodputs obtained for each combination of CCA and Qdisc, at the tested rates of 20 Mbps and 25 Mbps.
 It can be seen that the CCAs using L4S signalling (in the L queue) significantly underutilize the link compared to classic CCAs using conventional RFC3168 signalling.
-It can also be seen that BBR2 sees a significant reduction in goodput when responding to L4S signaling in DualPI2, vs when it relies on conventional signals from fq_codel.
+BBR2 sees a significant reduction in goodput when responding to L4S signaling in DualPI2, vs when it relies on conventional signals from fq_codel.

 **20 Mbps Bottleneck**